• Skip to primary navigation

 Which Curry Powder Is Best for Curried Chicken Salad?

-• Curry powder is a mixture of spices and and can vary wildly.
+• Curry powder is a mixture of spices and and can vary significantly.

 • Many experienced cooks would agree that homemade curry powder, made with freshly toasted and ground spices, is superior to the stuff you buy in a jar.
 Yet I've chosen to use store-bought curry powder for this chicken salad, as was done for the curried chicken salad at Queen Elizabeth's luncheon.

-• Madras Curry Powder is my favorite store-bought curry blend - it's rich, spicy and flavorful.
+• Madras Curry Powder is my favorite store-bought curry blend.
+It's rich, flavorful and spicy with medium heat, and it makes incredibly delicious chicken salad.

 • If you want to make this dish with fresh homemade curry powder, check out Madhur Jaffrey's curry powder recipe.